 James wasn’t a blind believer in Jesus.
 He wasn’t an in-the-bag follower, just because He was his brother or a nice guy.
 James believed only when he was presented with compelling evidence.
 He knew for a fact that Jesus was dead and then alive, just as He said would happen.

 I don’t share James’s experience, but his experience translates into compelling evidence for me.
 Jesus rising from the dead and being the Christ is the explanation of the evidence that makes the most sense to me.
-If Jesus had been a less-than-perfect liar or lunatic, James would have known that, and he probably would have nipped that cult right in the bud.
+If Jesus had been a less-than-perfect liar or a lunatic, James would have known that, and he probably would have nipped that cult right in the bud.
 Instead, he used his last breath to pray for those who were killing him for his now-unshakable faith in his brother.

 *From Book 5 of Fragments from the Acts of the Church; Concerning the Martyrdom of James, the Brother of the Lord